falvarezb/roboclimate/README.md

 Average of the absolute value of the errors (the errors being the differences between predicted and real values)

-The mean absolute error uses the same scale as the data being measured.

-### Mean squared error (MSE)
+### Root mean squared error (RMSE)

-Average of the square of the errors
+Square root of the average of the square of the errors

-It weights outliers more heavily than MEA as a result of the squaring of each term, which effectively weights large errors more heavily than small ones
+It weights outliers more heavily than MAE as a result of the squaring of each term, which effectively weights large errors more heavily than small ones

 ### Median absolute error (MEDAE)